Developing a Mobile Banking Application: Must-Have Features, Stages, and Challenges in 2023

 3rd party integrations

-From geolocation that helps customers to find a nearby ATM to the ability to show transaction details on a smartwatch, such banking app functionality requires either costly development from scratch or third-party integrations.
+From geolocation that helps customers to find a nearby ATM to the ability to show transaction details on a smartwatch, such app functionality requires either costly development from scratch or third-party integrations.
 In most cases, the latter option turns out to be more efficient, secure, and cheaper, since these integrations are extensively tested and supported by leading brands.

 To remain competitive, banks must keep in sight emerging solutions and technologies.
 By embracing machine learning, cloudification, and blockchain, finance companies can reduce mobile banking app development cost and cut expenses on daily operations, risk management, and compliance.
 It is impossible not to emphasize the importance of the mobile-first approach, when customers can open a bank account remotely via their smartphone.
-Here, partnering with a company that has relevant expertise in fintech and banking mobile app development can ensure that the final result is not only a stable and fully functional application, but also a modern, secure and performant one.
+Here, partnering with a company that has relevant expertise in fintech and banking mobile app development can ensure that the final result is not only a stable and fully functional application, but also a modern, secure, performant, and cost-effective one.

 What steps to begin with to develop a mobile banking application